-Peppermint Marshmallow Dips for Hot Chocolate… one of the easiest, prettiest and most delicious hot chocolate treats you’ll ever make!
-And they’re great for gift giving!!
+Peppermint Dipped Marshmallows for Hot Cocoa… one of the easiest, prettiest and most delicious hot cocoa treats you’ll ever make!
+And Chocolate Peppermint Marshmallows are great for Christmas and for gift giving!!

-Also, I love me some hot chocolate with mini marshmallows so making these was a no-brainer!!
+Also, I love me some hot chocolate or white hot chocolate with mini marshmallows so making these was a no-brainer!

 So, you can make these as simple or fancy as you’d like.
-You’ll need at least marshmallows, chocolate chips, coffee straws, peppermint or candy sprinkles, and a way to package them.
+You’ll need at least marshmallows, chocolate, cute paper straws, peppermint or candy sprinkles, and a way to package them (if giving as gifts).

-While that’s going on (or afterwards if you easily get distracted like me), you’ll want to put your marshmallows onto coffee straws or plastic “stir sticks”.
-I found the straws I used on the paper aisle at Walmart…next to regular straws and napkins and such.
-I think I paid $2-3 for a box of 250!
+While that’s going on (or afterwards if you easily get distracted like me), you’ll want to put your marshmallows onto cute paper straws or even plastic coffee straws.

-I put a sheet of wax paper (or parchment paper would do) onto a platter to get ready for the next step.
+I also put a sheet of wax paper (or parchment paper would do) onto a cookie sheet or platter to get ready for the next step.

 You’ll also need to get your “dips” ready.
-Crushed peppermint will be super yummy to make Peppermint Hot Chocolate, but you can also just use sprinkles.
-I used some of both!
+I placed the crushed peppermint into a small, shallow bowl so I could roll the dipped marshmallow easily in the candy.
+It will be super yummy to make Peppermint Hot Chocolate, but you can also just use sprinkles.
+I have used both!

 Note… chill for about 10 minutes in the frig before wrapping or the chocolate gets everywhere.
 Ask me how I know!!